Diminishing Returns in Self-Supervised Learning: Introduction

 \subsection{Background}

-Innovations in deep learning have led to tremendous advances in machine vision from image classification and object detection to semantic segmentation.
-However, the sparsity of quality labelled data is often a barrier to practical application and usage of deep learning models.
-One solution, called self-supervised learning (SSL), ``pre-trains'' a model in an unsupervised manner on a vast corpus of unlabelled data before fine-tuning it for a downstream task.
-This approach leverages larger and potentially more accessible data to learn useful representations that then transfer to the supervised task at hand.
+Deep learning has driven major advances in computer vision, from image classification and object detection to semantic segmentation.
+However, many practical settings still face a scarcity of high-quality labeled data.
+Self-supervised learning (SSL) addresses this by pre-training models on large collections of unlabeled images and then fine-tuning them for a supervised downstream task, using pre-training to learn transferable representations.

-With ample pre-training, Vision Transformers (ViTs) have emerged as a highly-scalable alternative to traditional convolutional neural networks, and exhibit state-of-the-art performance at their largest size \cite{maskedauto}.
-By splitting input images into patches and treating each patch analogously to a token, ViTs leverage the self-attention transformer architecture for vision, unlocking cross-over adaptation between novel research in Natural Language Processing (NLP).
-However, configuring ViT's with a massive amount of parameters requires immense and often prohibitively expensive compute to train and perform inference.
-As such, understanding the baseline performance of ViTs at small scale is crucial to the democratization of computer vision and widespread application of new algorithms.
-In this research, we will use a ViT that's tiny (ViNy) to investigate how the quantity and quality of pre-training and fine-tuning affects downstream tasks such as semantic segmentation.

-To do so, we use masked image modeling (MIM) as our pre-training algorithm.
-With MIM, portions of input images are hidden (``masked'') and a model is trained to predict the missing pixels \cite{genpix}.
-MIM allows models to develop representations of the image that encode semantic information such as edges or shapes which can be transferred to downstream tasks.
-MIM has been shown to produce significant increases in performance in massive ViTs \cite{simmim}, making it an interesting subject of study at small scale.

-Beyond unsupervised pre-training, intermediate fine-tuning can also be applied before the downstream task to further improve model performance.
-In this research, we evaluate the performance of ViNy on a downstream supervised segmentation task using the Oxford-IIIT Pet Dataset \cite{pets} with and without SimMIM pre-training on ImageNet-1K \cite{imagenet}.
-Across the runs, we explore the interactions between the varying amounts of pre-training and fine-tuning data used to train our model.
-Furthermore, we evaluate whether adding an additional intermediate classification fine-tuning routine with the Intel Image Classification dataset \cite{intel} helps our model's performance.
-Our findings suggest that while more training data results in better performance, the relationship has diminishing returns, and that inappropriate intermediate fine-tuning can actually worsen your model.
+Vision Transformers (ViTs) are a compelling architecture for SSL because they scale effectively with data and compute, representing images as sequences of patch tokens processed by self-attention \cite{maskedauto}.
+While prior work has demonstrated the benefits of SSL for Vision Transformers at scale \cite{ssl-vit}, it remains unclear how these methods behave when constrained to small models and limited data.
+In this work, we use a small 5M-parameter ViT (ViNy) to systematically examine how the amount of pre-training and fine-tuning data affects downstream semantic segmentation performance.